satoshi-s-vision/blockchain-random-number-algorithm/README.md

 Random Number Algorithm

-The Algorithm we are using for BytomDice.com random number is easy to understand.
+The Algorithm is easy to understand.

 A blockchain's new block is in the future and unpredictable, therefore using that block hash and combine it with server seed and TX Index we can have a unique Seed, then using Mersenne Twister alg to generate a random number.